drduh/PC-Engines-APU-Router-Guide/README.md

 ## Debian

-Proceed through Debian installer, choosing the **internal hard drive** as the disk to partition.
+Proceed through the graphical installer, choosing the **internal hard drive** as the disk to partition.
 Also be sure to select it as the target for the boot loader installation.

 ## OpenBSD